Logo

-Daryl Gurney was born on 22 March 1986 and is a Northern Irish professional darts player who plays in Professional Darts Corporation events.
+Daryl Gurney was born on 22 March 1986 and is a Northern Irish professional darts player who competes in Professional Darts Corporation events, where he is currently ranked world number twenty-five; he reached a peak ranking of world number three in 2019.

 2.